sudorandom/kmcd.dev/content/posts/2024/grpc-from-scratch-part-3/index.md

 > For marshaling and unmarshaling entire protobuf messages, use the google.golang.org/protobuf/proto package instead.

 Am I going to listen to this solid advice?
 No!
 I want to know how this works!
 No reflection and no reliance on generated code.
-So let's get started:
+All of the code in this post are taken from unit tests [available here](https://github.com/sudorandom/sudorandom.dev/blob/main/content/posts/2024/grpc-from-scratch-part-3/go/protowire_test.go) so feel free to download the tests and play around with it locally.
+Now, let's get started.

 ## Wire Types
 I discuss in my [Inspecting Protobuf Messages](/posts/inspecting-protobuf-messages/) post that protobuf only has a small handful of types.
 Here they are again: